Concourse - Syllabus Management

 - Information specific to each college (college mission/vision, accreditation requirements, etc.) is housed in the college template and entered by the VPAA's office when updates are received from the college-level representative.

 - The next layer is information that is imported from Banner to Concourse.
-This includes
+This includes the following items:

 - Course Number, Title, and Section